Can My Domestic Violence Case Be Expunged?

 If you have been charged with or convicted of domestic violence, you may be wondering if you are able to get your domestic violence charge expunged from your record.
 In general, your eligibility for expungement will vary depending on the severity of the crime of which you were convicted and your criminal record.
-In the state of California, domestic violence crimes may either be charged as a felony or as a misdemeanor.
+In the state of California, domestic violence crimes may either be charged as a or as a misdemeanor.

 Expungement in the State of California